-1 SoCal Gas Demonstratio n Project SunLine, in partnership with the Southern California Gas Company, will install, test, monitor, and demonstrate a Steam Methane Reformer (SMR) in various operating conditions at SunLine's Thousand Palms facility.
+SoCal Gas Demonstration Project SunLine, in partnership with the Southern California Gas Company, will install, test, monitor, and demonstrate a Steam Methane Reformer (SMR) in various operating conditions at SunLine's Thousand Palms facility.
 Commissioning phase and equipment integration is anticipated to be completed in the second quarter of calendar year 2024.
 494,200 Automatic Transfer Switch (ATS) T-1 & T-2 This project will upgrade the existing connection to the maintenance building by converting it to an automatic transfer switch and will connect the operations building to the backup generator.
 Project being revised to replace existing generator with a new generator capable of supporting the new liquid hydrogen station as well as the operations and maintenance buildings.
 362,382 Upgrade Gate and Guard Shack This project will make upgrades to the existing entrance and guard shack at the main entrance to the Thousand Palms facility.
 Project not started.
 277,150 Facility Improvements This project will support the purchase of facility improvements.
-Ongoing.
-324,000 Maintenance Facility Modernization (Study) The project would assist the Agency conduct a study for future plans for the maintenance facility.
+Project is ongoing.
+324,000 Maintenance Facility Modernization (Study) The project would help the Agency conduct a study for future plans for the maintenance facility.
 Project has been initiated.
 200,000 Repair of Division 1 Maintenance Roof The project will allow the Agency to make repairs to the roof in the maintenance shop at its Thousand Palms division.
 Project not started.
 200,000 Indio Facilities Improvements The project would allow the Agency to make improvement and repairs to the Indio division property.
-Ongoing.
+Project is ongoing.
 153,923 Thousand Palms Facilities Improvements This project will support the purchase of facility improvements.
-Ongoing.
-32,942 Upgrade Division 1 Fence This project will allow the Agency to make upgrades to the fence surround the property at the Thousand Palms division.
-Project not started.
-100,000
+Project is ongoing.
+32,942